Book Review: The Power Of The Other

-Introducing Helen Mole to our book club, with her review of The Power of the Other: The startling effect other people have on you, from the boardroom to the bedroom and beyond – and what to do about it, by Dr Henry Cloud.
+Introducing Adam Lunt to our book club, with her review of The Power of the Other: The startling effect other people have on you, from the boardroom to the bedroom and beyond – and what to do about it, by Dr Henry Cloud.

 About Dr Henry Cloud

-American author, Dr Henry Cloud, is an acclaimed leadership expert and psychologist.
-In 2014, Success Magazine listed Dr Henry Cloud in the top 25 of the most influential leaders in personal growth and development.
-He is a New York Times best-selling author, whose books (including Boundaries and Changes That Heal) have sold over 10 million copies worldwide.
+Henry Cloud is an acclaimed American leadership expert and psychologist.
+In 2014, Success Magazine listed him among the top 25 most influential leaders in personal growth and development.
+A New York Times bestselling author, he has sold over 10 million copies of his books worldwide, including Boundaries and Changes That Heal.

 Outline of the book